Some SLURM Commands

 ### SBATCH Section

-#directives need to be in the beginning of the jobscript
+# directives need to be in the beginning of the jobscript

 ### Your Program Section

-#goes here, the second part of the jobscript
+# goes here, the second part of the jobscript

 !!!
 DON'T MIX THOSE TWO SECTIONS!!!

-Please remark, that the aforementioned SHEBANG (first! line of the jobscript) is the only supported shebang.
-If you have a problem with your script, which cannot be reproduced with the ZSH, don't expect to get a thorough analysis of the problem. |
+directives should not be mixed with your own code or programs!
+The aforementioned Shebang (first line of the jobscript) is the only supported shebang.
+If you have a problem with your script, which cannot be reproduced with the zsh, don't expect to get a thorough analysis of the problem.

 After submitting your job script, you will obtain a job id from Slurm.
 This job id is important to identify your batch job, cancel it, and for support tickets.